syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Set the root class for DatePicker theme.
-This cssClass API helps to use custom skinning option for DatePicker control.
+Sets the root class for DatePicker theme.
+This cssClass API allows to use custom skinning option for DatePicker control.